About the Board

 A 1979 graduate of the University of Texas at Austin with a B.A. and a 1988 graduate of St. Mary’s University Law School, Ms. Orr began her legal career clerking for Fifth Circuit Judge Emilio Garza when he was on the U.S. District Court bench in San Antonio, Texas.
 She is a recognized leader in the legal community and was inducted into the San Antonio Women’s Hall of Fame.
 She recently served as Chair of the Criminal Justice Section of the American Bar Association and has also served as a member of the ABA House of Delegates and on numerous ABA Committees.
-She has received many honors and acknowledgements for her efforts to improve the criminal justice system and has been listed in Best Lawyers in American (2005).
+She has received many honors and acknowledgements for her efforts to improve the criminal justice system and has been listed in Best Lawyers in America (2005).

 C. Alfred Mackenzie, Waco, Texas

 C. Alfred Mackenzie was appointed to the Board of Law Examiners in 2015.
 Alfred graduated from Baylor University School of Law in 1991.
 He is board certified in civil appellate law by the Texas Board of Legal Specialization and focuses his practice on civil appeals.
 Alfred is a past member of the Appellate Section Council of the State Bar of Texas, a founding member of the Abner V. McCall American Inn of Court in Waco, Texas, and a past president of the Waco-McLennan County Young Lawyers Association.